NCHS-SE22-23/NutGuardian/Readme.txt

-This program differentiates between squirrels and birds.
+This program differentiates between squirrels and birds using a rasberry pi with a camera and motion sensor.